encelo/nCine_JobSystem_Presentation/slides.md

 </div>

 - The colored percentages come from hardware counters
-  - Instructions Per Cycle, branch mispredictions, and cache misses
+  - Instructions per cycle (IPC), branch mispredictions, and cache misses
 - On the right, colored arrows show the instruction dependencies between registers

 ---